joachim-junior/newness-pay/README.md

-for the frontend, run npm install and npm run dev
+for the frontend, run npm start